TUfast-TUD/TUfast_TUD/src/contentScripts/other/opal/smartSearch/SEARCH_LOGIC.md

 ## Privacy

-All indexed data stays in the browser's local IndexedDB.
+All indexed data stays in the extension-owned browser IndexedDB.
 There is no backend, no server-side search, and no OPAL write operation.